-- in a nearby location (e.g., pharmacy parking lot) as long as they adhere to public safety and relevant Ministry policy / direction (including infection prevention and control measures), the COVID-19 Vaccine Agreement, and any OCP standards, polices or guidelines. - for home-bound patients in their private home. - as a mobile clinic in other locations (e.g., community centres, apartment complexes, etc.). - in retirement homes, congregate settings and long-term care homes under the direction of Public Health Units.
+- in a nearby location (e.g., pharmacy parking lot) as long as they adhere to public safety and relevant Ministry policy / direction (including infection prevention and control measures), the COVID-19 Vaccine Agreement, and any OCP standards, polices or guidelines. - for home-bound patients in their private home. - as a mobile clinic in other locations (e.g., community centres, apartment complexes, etc.). - in retirement homes, congregate settings and long-term care homes under the direction and in collaboration with the local Public Health Unit and the home.